Calypso Rose: Career

-With Rose's success she was able to work alongside many artists.
+Rose has collaborated with many artists.
 In 1967, Rose and Bob Marley performed together in the Grand Ballroom in New York City and later they got to perform together once again in Miami.
-Rose's relationship with Marley was very close that she named him her inspiration.
+Rose's relationship with Marley was very close; she named him an inspiration.
 Other music legends that she got to meet are Michael Jackson and Miriam Makeba in 1978 when she won Trinidad Road March.
 Her album "Far From Home" led her to collaborate with French/Spanish singer Manu Chao who sang three songs from her album 'Leave Me Alone", "Far From Home", and "Human Race".
 The album was produced by Ivan Duran.
 The two were first introduced when her manager, Mr. Jean Micheal invited Chao to the Carnival season in 2015 where Calypso Rose recounted that they spoke for 3 hours about music.
 She gave him an early copy of the album which he later mixed and added in his own vocals.
-Calypso Rose has continued to collaborate with other artists.
-One of her recent collaborations was with Machel Montano in a song called "Young Boy".
-Another one would be with Kobo Town in a song called "Scarborough Girl" in 2018 with home she performed with in 2019, and helped co-write some of her songs from her album "Far From Home".
-Calypso Rose is still actively writing new music, even telling a reporter that she carries around a tape recorder with her to keep track of her ideas.
+Calypso Rose has continued to collaborate with other artists, including Machel Montano in a song called "Young Boy" and Kobo Town in a song called "Scarborough Girl" in 2018 with home she performed with in 2019, and helped co-write some of her songs from her album "Far From Home".
+Calypso Rose is still actively writing new music and carries around a tape recorder with her to keep track of her ideas.
 In October 2019, she released a song titled "Baila Mami" from the new Calypso Rose & Friends EP featuring Nailah Blackman, Lao Ra, Manu Chao, Machel Montano, Patrice, Tim Armstrong & The Interrupters and King Doudou.
 The song is a mix of Spanish and English encouraging women to break free and dance.